How Big Data Is Changing Weather Modeling and Wildfire Analysis – Updated September 2020

 “Big Data is playing a crucial role in weather forecasting and wildfire analysis.
 This advanced information is important because we cannot just look outside for the weather,” said Alex Lesser, executive vice president at PSSC Labs.
 “With improved technology and the ability to process large amounts of data comes better extreme weather forecasts, which can save lives.”

-How HPCC, Big Data and AI Impact Weather Modeling and Wildfire Analysis
+How HPC, Big Data and AI Impact Weather Modeling and Wildfire Analysis

 Weather models require specialized computing platforms that allow parallel computations.
 The closer the model horizontal and vertical grid spacing, the more computational resources are needed.
 Timely dissemination of the high-impact forecast to stakeholders and the public also requires state-of-the-art computing hardware.